Students who completely withdraw from the semester

 - penalty charges such as parking, housing damages, library, and video fines; and

-- charges (besides book purchases in the USI Bookstore) incurred after the student’s first date of attendance for the term of the withdrawal.
+- charges incurred on or after the student’s withdrawal date for the term of the withdrawal.

 - A Post-withdrawal disbursement may be made when the amount of Title IV aid earned is more than the Title IV aid disbursed.
 Post-withdrawal disbursements must be made as soon as possible but no later than 45 days from the school’s determination that the student withdrew.